outcaste-io/docs/docs/schema/types.md

 ## Scalars

-Outserv's GraphQL implementation comes with the standard GraphQL scalar types:
+Outserv's GraphQL implementation comes with these scalar types:

 - `Boolean`
 - `DateTime` (represented as string in RFC3339 format)